 Any camper who develops Covid-19 symptoms while at camp will be sent home.
 If any camper gets injured at camp, parents will be notified immediately and be given the option to pick up their camper.
-If on-site first aid responders feel that the injury is serious enough to require medical attention parents will be required to pick up their camper to seek medical attention.
-In the case of a life-threatening emergency, Camp Laurate Directors will call for emergency medical assistance, and parents will be notified of the situation.
-If a camper needs an ambulance, a camp director will accompany the camper, until a parent or guardian can get there.
+If on-site first aid responders feel that the injury is serious enough to require further medical attention parents will be required to pick up their camper to seek medical attention.
+In the case of a life-threatening emergency, our Camp Laurate Director will call for emergency medical assistance, and parents will be notified of the situation.
+If a camper needs an ambulance, the camp director will accompany the camper, until a parent or guardian can get there.
 All camp staff have been trained extensively in the case of emergency at camp.

 In the case of inclement weather or extreme heat, campers will retreat into our newly renovated indoor facilities to continue their programming inside.

 Yes.
 While at camp, all campers are expected to demonstrate respect for the dignity and rights of others.
 In the case of misconduct, camp directors reserve the right to implement an established process and/or suspend and/or terminate the stay of any camper, without monetary refund.
 Camp Laureate has a zero-tolerance policy for the following behaviours:

 - Lack of respect for camp property and/or the property of others

 - Any act of discrimination towards another person or group of people, including but not limited to remarks based around an individual’s race, religion, nationality, gender, gender expression, age, ability, sexual orientation and socio-economic status.